The Steinbright Career Development Center

 Steinbright may place a hold on a student’s account in cases where there is a failure to follow policy or procedures.
 This hold is called a career block and will prevent further use of the online system for co-op.
 It is the student’s responsibility to contact his/her coordinator and to take the appropriate steps to have the hold resolved in a timely manner.

-If a student’s record reflects a hold from any other source (financial, health and immunization, academic, student conduct, or athletic), utilization of the SCDConline system will be prohibited.
+If a student’s record reflects an unresolved hold from any other source (financial, health and immunization, academic, student conduct, or athletic), utilization of the SCDConline system will be prohibited.
 These holds must be resolved with the proper organization/department before access to the system can be restored.
+Unresolved holds may also impact student's ability to successfully complete the co-op experience.

 Transfer students must agree to complete the minimum co-op requirements of the major into which they are transferring.
 All students entering Drexel University as transfers will be required to have a plan of study prepared by their academic advisor outlining the classes and co-ops required for degree completion.
 Once matriculated into a co-op major, all co-op rules and policies apply.